Hiroki-Ando1998/homepage/_pages/Programming.md

 - Flexibility: Enables customized analyses and complex model implementation
 - Reproducibility: Facilitates transparent and repeatable workflows
 - Adaptability: Allows easy modification and rapid reanalysis under new conditions.

+On the other hand, as a beginner in programming, I initially struggled to understand what software was available and which tools were suitable for specific purposes, encountering difficulties from the very first stages of adoption.
+I also found that installing the necessary tools and learning their basic usage required considerable time.
+Therefore, in this article, I aim to organize and summarize these aspects both as a personal reference and as a guide for other programming beginners facing similar challenges.

+# GitHub
+GitHub is a web-based platform for version control and collaboration that allows users to store, manage, and share code.
+It is built on Git, a distributed version control system that tracks changes in files over time.
+By using GitHub, individuals and teams can keep a complete history of their projects, revert to previous versions if needed, and work on the same codebase simultaneously without conflicts.

+For researchers, GitHub is widely used for:
+- Managing and version-controlling analysis code and research projects
+- Sharing code and data to ensure reproducibility and transparency
+- Collaborating with other researchers across institutions
+- Distributing software tools, models, and computational methods
+- Hosting documentation and research-related resources (e.g., project websites)

+GitHub is an useful tool to manage and organize code and files for tools such as R, LaTeX, and reveal.js.

+# R